tramlinehq/docs/docs/integrations/notifications/notifications.md

 # Notifications

-Tramline sends significant events in your release lifecycle to your configured notification channel.
+Tramline sends significant events in your release life cycle to your configured notification channel.

 ### Supported integrations